leejet/stable-diffusion.cpp/README.md

 Here's a simple example:

 ```
-./bin/sd -m ../models/v1-5-pruned-emaonly-f16.gguf -p "a lovely cat<lora:marblesh:1>" --lora-model-dir ../models
+./bin/sd -m ../models/v1-5-pruned-emaonly.safetensors -p "a lovely cat<lora:marblesh:1>" --lora-model-dir ../models
 ```

-`../models/marblesh.gguf` will be applied to the model
+`../models/marblesh.safetensors` or `../models/marblesh.ckpt` will be applied to the model

 #### LCM/LCM-LoRA